 Leading Remote Teams During Challenging Times

+I am writing this article on March 10, 2020.
 If your organization is like many others, you’re worried about the spread of Coronavirus and what it means to your people and your business.
 It’s an uncertain, disquieting time for everyone.

 As we are already seeing, many organizations are making commonsense decisions to reduce travel and asking employees to work remotely.
 What that means, of course, is that business is being done virtually—over the phone, on conference calls, and through online meeting software.